440.00P Driver Evaluation and Training Procedure

 If the individual is eligible for driver evaluation and training services through other sources such as a school district, Worker's Compensation, the Veteran's Administration, or no-fault insurance, such benefits must be explored first.
 Services should not, however, be unnecessarily delayed while trying to obtain support from such other sources.

-Driver training is subject to economic need considerations except when being provided at a regionally accredited adaptive driver training center.
+Driver training is subject to financial need considerations except when being provided at a regionally accredited adaptive driver training center.
 ACCES-VR does not consider available resources at other driver training providers if the cost to ACCES-VR does not exceed the cost at the regionally accredited adaptive driver training center closest to the individual and provides the training appropriate to the individual's needs as identified in the IPE.

 The referral package for driver evaluation and training services needs to include medical, and when necessary, psychological information that accurately describes the individual's current functional limitations.
 If an individual has a progressive disability and/or there has been a change in functional limitations, medical reports should reflect the individual’s current functional level.